swarm64/webinar-pg-parallelism/slides/080-parallelism-and-cursors.md

-## ...cursors
+# Cursors

-* What does it take to get a single row?
+## What does it take to get a single row?

 ```sql
 SET enable_indexscan = off;